-In table tennis, most of the time my players are not being supported by a crowd of spectators, if they are lucky they will have a coach and maybe their parent in their corner supporting their efforts but most of the time it is just them on their own.
+In table tennis, spectators watch the game.
+The player will have a coach and maybe their parent in their corner supporting their efforts, but most of the time they are on their own.

-Secondly letting your opponent see your emotional weakness leads to an increase in their confidence and confidence often leads to better play.
-These emotion patterns are often developed early on and difficult to change when established.
-Encouraging an emphasis on keeping a positive state of mind needs to be introduced as early as possible.
+Secondly, letting your opponent see your emotional weakness leads to increased confidence, which often leads to better play.
+These emotion patterns often develop early on and are difficult to change when established.
+Keeping a positive state of mind needs to be introduced as early as possible.

 I encourage my players to smile at their opponent after a net or an edge giving them a conditioned response that helps them focus on what needs to be done.
 Some players respond to having a music theme in their head using it as a refocusing technique, whatever method you choose to keep positive and leave your negative criticism for the training hall.